Commissioner for Oaths

 What if my document requires a signature from a Notary Public?

-* The City Clerk’s Department does not have a Notary Public and therefore cannot sign documents that must be signed by a Notary Public.
+The City of Winnipeg does not have a notary Public and therefore cannot sign documents that must be signed by a Notary Public.
+Most lawyers are Notaries Public.
+You can also contact the Immigration Centre.

 For further information please contact: